 echo $y; // Output: 10

-The reference assignment operator can be useful when working with large data sets, as it allows you to avoid copying large amounts of data.
+The reference assignment operator proves useful when working with large data sets, enabling you to avoid copying large amounts of data.

 Other Assignment Operators

-Concatenation Assignment Operator: used to concatenate a string onto the end of another string.
-For an example:
+Concatenation Assignment Operator: Used to concatenate a string onto the end of another string.
+For example:

 <?php